MariyaJojy/Nutrition/README.md

 # Nutrition

-Enter the valid food IDs(NBD_No) from the dataset to fi find the pie charts.
+Enter the valid food IDs(NBD_No) from the dataset to find the pie charts.